star7js/jira-scripts/QUICKSTART.md

 - Start with `AuditPermissions.groovy` - Check permission violations

 **For Confluence Integration:**
-- Start with `CreateConfluenceSpaceTest.groovy` - Create a test space
+- Start with `CreateConfluenceSpaceFromIssue.groovy` - Create a space from Jira issues

 ### 3. Configure and Run (2 minutes)